metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

   - `PAPERTRAIL_HOSTNAME` - the name you want to see showing up in Papertrail for this server
 - Scroll to the bottom of the page and click `Apply` in the lower right, then wait for your application to update.

-_NOTE:_ sometimes these settings will not apply until you restart your application server, which you can do by either choosing `Restart App Server(s)` from the Actions dropdown or by deploying the same version again.
+_NOTE:_ Sometimes these settings will not apply until you restart your application server, which you can do by either choosing `Restart App Server(s)` from the Actions dropdown or by deploying the same version again.